 Cebula Hall, third floor

-On Friday, April 20, poet Jane Wong, Ph.D., assistant professor of creative writing and literature at Western Washington University, will present a poetry reading entitled "A Poetics of Haunting" for the Robert A. Harvie Social Justice Lecture Series.
-Wong will be reading from her poems and will provide commentary on her work and its connection to Asian-American experiences and history.
-Wong has created several projects around the concept of the “poetics of haunting,” including a digital project that features the following quote: “A poetics of haunting insists on invocation: a deliberate, powerful, and provocative move toward haunted places.
-How does history – particularly the history of war, colonialism, and marginalization – impact the work of Asian American poets across time and space?
-How does language act as a haunting space of intervention and activism?”
+Poet Jane Wong, Ph.D., assistant professor of creative writing and literature at Western Washington University, presented a poetry reading entitled "A Poetics of Haunting."
+Wong read from her poems and provided commentary on her work and its connection to Asian-American experiences and history.
+Wong has created several projects around the concept of the “poetics of haunting,” including a digital project.

-Wong teaches undergraduate and graduate courses in creative writing (poetry and hybrid form) and literature.
-Her research interests include Asian American poetry and poetics, transnational studies, the digital humanities, and multiethnic literature.
-A former U.S. Fulbright and Kundiman Fellow, she is the recipient of scholarships and residencies from the Bread Loaf Writers’ Conference, Squaw Valley, the Fine Arts Work Center, and Hedgebrook.
-The recipient of The American Poetry Review's 2016 Stanley Kunitz Memorial Prize and a Pushcart Prize, her poems have appeared in places such as Best American Poetry 2015, Pleiades, Third Coast, Black Warrior Review, jubilat, and others.
+A former U.S. Fulbright and Kundiman Fellow, Wong is the recipient of scholarships and residencies from the Bread Loaf Writers’ Conference, Squaw Valley, the Fine Arts Work Center, and Hedgebrook.
+She is the recipient of The American Poetry Review's 2016 Stanley Kunitz Memorial Prize and a Pushcart Prize.
 She is the author of the book "Overpour" (Action Books, 2016) and curator of the digital project The Poetics of Haunting in Asian American Poetry (http://poeticsofhaunting.com/).

 Alliance to Break the Silence and Impunity